Skip to Main Content

 The broader California fine wine field offers useful comparison here.
 Producers like Adelaida Vineyards in Paso Robles, Alban Vineyards in Arroyo Grande, and Andrew Murray Vineyards in Los Olivos each pursue critical recognition within their own regional contexts, but the Napa Cabernet collector tier operates under a different set of stakes.
 The wines move at prices where critical validation is essentially a prerequisite for sustained allocation demand, not an optional credential.

 Outside California, the contrast is equally instructive.
 Adelsheim Vineyard in Newberg and Alexander Valley Vineyards in Geyserville occupy different regional prestige structures where the pricing dynamics and allocation mechanics differ from the Napa Cabernet model.
-Colgin's peer set is narrower and more specifically defined.
+Colgin's comparable set is narrower and more specifically defined.

 Planning a Visit or Joining the Allocation List